Parametric measures of variability induced by risk measures: Introduction

-Throughout, $L^q$ is the set of all random variables in an atomless probability space $(\Omega, \mathcal A, \p)$ with finite $q$-th moment, $q\in (0,\infty)$ and $L^\infty$ is the set of essentially bounded random variables. $\X=L^0$ is the set of all random variables, and $\mathcal M$ is the set of all distributions on $\R$.
-For any $X\in L^0$, $F_X$ represents the distribution function of $X$, $F^{-1}_X$ its left-quantile function, and $U_X$ is a uniform $[0,1]$ random variable such that $F^{-1}_X(U_X)=X$ almost surely.
-The existence of such uniform random variable $U_X$ for any $X$ is given, for example, in Lemma A.32 of \cite{FS16}.
-Two random variables $X$ and $Y$ are comonotonic if there exist increasing functions $f$ and $g$ such that $X=f(X+Y)$ and $Y=g(X+Y)$.
+\textbf{Notation.} Throughout the paper, $L^q$ is the set of all random variables in an atomless probability space $(\Omega, \mathcal A, \p)$ with finite $q$-th moment, $q\in (0,\infty)$, and $L^\infty$ is the set of essentially bounded random variables. $\X=L^0$ is the set of all random variables, and $\mathcal M$ is the set of all distributions on $\R$.
+For any $X\in L^0$, $F_X$ represents the distribution function of $X$, $F^{-1}_X$ its left-quantile function, and $U_X$ is a uniform random variable such that $F^{-1}_X(U_X)=X$ almost surely.
+The existence of such a $U_X$ for any $X$ is given, for example, in Lemma A.32 of \cite{FS16}.
+Two random variables $X$ and $Y$ are said to be comonotonic if there exist two increasing functions $f, g : \R \to \R$ such that $X=f(X+Y)$ and $Y=g(X+Y)$.
 We write $X\laweq Y$ if $X$ and $Y$ have the same distribution.
-In this paper, terms ``increasing" and ``decreasing" are in the non-strict sense.
+In this paper, the terms ``increasing" and ``decreasing" are meant in the non-strict sense.